 Bringing in an ally effectively prevented the cost of exclusion.
-With the presence of an ally, exclusion by other team members failed to have an adverse impact on participants' willingness to work
+With the presence of an ally, exclusion by other team members failed to have an adverse impact on participants' willingness to work for their team performance.
+This means that not only did we discover antidotes that can be helpful for an individual and team following an incidence of exclusion, but also we discovered a vaccine, which prevents the negative impact of exclusion before or even during an experience of exclusion.

-ADDITION OF AN ALLY Study Participant Excluder Bot Excluder Bot
+ADDITION OF AN ALLY